DivanDesign/EvolutionCMS.snippets.ddGetDocuments/README.md

 	* Default value: —

 * `outputterParams->offerFields_name`
 	* Desctription: A document field name, that contains offer name.
+		If a document field value is empty, the `pagetitle` field will be used instead.
 	* Valid values:
 		* `stringDocFieldName`
 		* `stringTvName`